On the separation of correlation-assisted sum capacities of multiple access channels: Optimization of Lipschitz-like functions

 Next, we outline a method to optimize Lipschitz-like functions over $\mathcal{D} = \Delta_n$ by filling $\mathcal{D}$ with an $\alpha$-dense Lipschitz curve.
-Such a strategy was outlined in Ref.~\cite{ziadi2001global} to optimize Lipschitz continuous functions over a hypercube.
+We propose this method as a way to reduce the total number of iterations required for finding the optimum to a small additive error in practice compared to grid search.
+Such a strategy of using dense curves was outlined in Ref.~\cite{ziadi2001global} to optimize Lipschitz continuous functions over a hypercube.